 Tires connect your electric scooter with the ground.
 They are an important part of safety, durability, and ride quality.
 This guide covers the ins and outs of electric scooter tires.
-You’ll learn the advantages and disadvantages of pneumatic tires (air-filled) and solid (airless) tires.
+You’ll learn the advantages and disadvantages of pneumatic (air-filled) and solid (airless) tires.

 There are two commonly used types of electric scooter tires:

-Both types of tires will wear out and solid tires won’t necessarily last longer than pneumatic ones.
+Both types of tires will wear out over time.

 Inner tube tires

 Pneumatic tires have three major benefits compared to solid tires: lower rolling friction, better ride cushioning, and better traction.

 Better ride cushioning is afforded by the air pressure in the tire.
-Pneumatic tires are much better able to absorb bumps in the road than solid ones.
+Pneumatic tires are better able to absorb bumps in the road than solid ones.
 On some scooters, they are the only form of suspension.